What happens when you leave the pension scheme?

 Leaving the scheme while still working as a police officer in Scotland

-Membership of the pension scheme it is not compulsory.
+Membership of the pension scheme is not compulsory.
 Although all police officers are automatically enrolled, you can choose to opt out at any time by completing an opt out form.
 Before opting out, however, you should remember that your pension provision is a valuable part of your remuneration package, providing you with a range of benefits as well as an income in retirement.
 You may want to seek financial advice before opting out of the scheme.

 If you do decide the leave the scheme, your benefits will be treated in the same way as if you had left service.